JOHNNY NOBODY

 An atheist upsets the inhabitants of the village in which he has retired and dares God to strike him dead

 This British drama was filmed entirely in Ireland and was based on the story The Trial of Johnny Nobody by Albert Z. Carr.
 The film has a railway journey towards the end which features truly excellent shots of a passenger train hauled by a CIE A Class loco in as-built condition.
-However, the white numerals on the all-over silver livery make the identity almost impossible to see in a black and white movie, though in one shot it looks like it could possibly be loco A12.
+The white numerals on the all-over silver livery make the identity almost impossible to discern in a black and white movie, though loco A12 is present in a number of scenes.
 A total of 60 of these British-built locos were constructed by Metropolitan-Vickers and supplied to Irish Rail.
 They were initially fitted with eight-cylinder two-stroke, port-controlled Crossley engines, and the film allows one to hear what these hugely unreliable 1,200hp engines sounded like prior to the entire class undergoing refurbishment.
 Noisy is the answer, and the warning horn sounds like an electronic equivalent of a steam locomotive whistle.
 A truly weird noise!
-The train was filmed on the Dublin, Wexford and Wicklow Railway with Carrickmines station featuring prominently in several scenes.
-Opened in 1854, Carrickmines was on the line from Dublin Harcourt Street station to Dundrum, Sandyford and Bray.
-It had closed in 1958 so all in all this is a unique glimpse of the past.
+The train was filmed on the Dublin, Wexford and Wicklow Railway at Bride’s Glen viaduct, Tully Gates, and Carrickmines station, the latter featuring prominently in several scenes.
+Opened in 1854, Carrickmines was on the line from Dublin Harcourt Street station to Dundrum, Shankill, and Bray, and had closed in 1958.
+The film was shot in June 1960, by which stage only a single line remained between Foxrock and Shanganagh Junction.
+This was lifted by the late Summer of 1960, so all in all this is a unique glimpse of the past.
 The railway journey ends at Westland Row station in Dublin, renamed Dublin Pearse in 1966.
 There are also scenes filmed onboard the train, whilst the shots of Nigel Patrick clinging to the outside of a carriage whilst in motion are quite exhilarating.
 This is a very, very good film, with a well-constructed plot, and let’s not forget that it features the always beautiful and ever redoubtable Yvonne Mitchell.

 The train approaches the camera in the opening railway scene.